xXShaneXx/C-/StlLibrary.md

-C++ Standard Template Library (STL) Summary
+C++ Standard Template Library (STL) Overview
-The Standard Template Library (STL) provides several important generic classes and algorithms that help developers create efficient and reusable software components.
-The STL consists of four primary components: containers, algorithms, iterators, and function objects.
+The C++ Standard Template Library (STL) provides a collection of template classes and functions designed to make your code more efficient and reusable.
+The STL consists of four major components:

-1. Containers
-Containers in STL are objects that hold collections of data.
-STL provides different types of containers, each with its own characteristics and use cases.
+Containers – Data structures to hold collections of data.
+Algorithms – Functions to manipulate data stored in containers.
+Iterators – Objects used to traverse through containers.
+Function Objects – Callable objects used by algorithms.
+This README provides a summary and usage examples for the most commonly used components of STL.

+Containers
+Containers are objects that store data in different forms and provide various methods to interact with that data.
+Here are the most frequently used container types in STL.

-std::vector
+1. std::vector
-A dynamic array that can grow or shrink in size.
-It supports random access and is efficient for adding/removing elements at the end of the container.
+std::vector is a dynamic array that allows efficient resizing.
+It supports random access and is optimized for appending elements at the end.

-Code Example:
+Example:
 cpp
 Copy code
 #include <vector>